-A positive answer to both these questions is necessary to including an activity in the plan.
+A positive answer to both these questions is necessary to include an activity in the plan.
 It can be very tempting to put lots of fun activities and games into a plan without thinking about whether or not they bring us closer to our goals.
 It is easy to get lost in the texture of the plan, in wanting it to be so stimulating (and wanting our students to enjoy our performance skills) that we lose sight of the overall objective.

 - Objectives must describe actions (behaviors), not feelings or high-level cognitive processes because an objective can only be measured if it is clear, unambiguous and describes observable events.

 - Objectives will describe intended outcomes unambiguously and be written in such a way that that several observers, watching independently, could all agree as to whether the objectives had been attained.